If you spot an error anywhere or disagree with anything mentioned on this page we will welcome your comments.

 Transmitting distances

-Transmission distances will be much lower than receive using Class B equipment and will be very dependent upon the aerial system components (AIS aerial, cable and connections) and height of the aerial, expect 7 to 8 miles.
-Whilst this may seem a rather short distance, do keep in mind that a warning of this possibility at 5 miles distance should be sufficient to avoid such a situation worsening.
+Transmission distances will be much lower than receive using Class B equipment and will be very dependent upon the aerial system components (AIS aerial, cable and connections) and height of the aerial, expect around 5 miles.
+Whilst this may seem a rather short distance, do keep in mind that a warning of a collision occurrence developing at 5 miles distance should be sufficient to avoid such a situation worsening.
 Some manufacturers of AIS equipment have adopted the new Class B+ AIS for leisure use (all current Onwa AIS transceivers are B+) which gives a small advantage in terms of transmission as a result of its greater 5 Watts power.
-Although twice the power of Class B that doesn't quite equate to twice the distance for transmission - even assuming a perfect aerial system.
-Class B+ expect 10 to 12 miles transmit but with B+ there are other advantages in terms of having no wait time for an AIS slot to transmit together with faster refresh rates.
-The table below shows the differences between the two systems.
+Although a little over twice the power of Class B, this doesn't quite equate to twice the distance for transmission - even assuming a perfect aerial system.
+Class B+ expect 8 to 12 miles transmi.
+However, are other advantages that B+ has over ClassB.
+They use different technology, Class Bb using CSTDMA and Class B+ using SOTDMA.
+SOTDMA ia anm enhanced technology resulting in having no wait time for an AIS slot to transmit together with faster refresh rates.
+Also, transmission rates increase with speed, which is essential for fast moving power boats.

 Comparison SOTDMA and CSTDMA